gabayae/scientific-computing/README.md

 It is presented at the African Institute for Mathematical Sciences (AIMS), center of Senegal, 01 September to 20 September 2019.

- # The subjects we will cover include,
+ ## The subjects we will cover include:

       * Basic Linux commands (The Shell - BASH);
       * Programming and Computer Science Basics - Python;